 You can also chew on wild grass to extract its juices and just spit out the grass afterward.
-Some nuts and seeds you may come across amaranths, Indian rice, wild rice, wild rye, acacia, walnuts, acorns, pine nuts, hickory nuts, and mesquite ponds.
+Some nuts and seeds you may come across amaranths, Indian rice, wild rice, wild rye, acacia, walnuts, acorns, pine nuts, and hickory nuts.

 As gross as it may sound, insects are rich in proteins, which makes them once of the best options of food for survival.
 There many types of insects that are edible raw, but unless you know exactly which ones, it is better to cook them in the same way you would meat, e.g., in a soup or grilled.

-Some insects that are good to eat are ants, grasshoppers, maggots, ants, termites, beetles, and earwigs.
+Some insects that are good to eat are ants, grasshoppers, maggots, termites, beetles, and earwigs.

 In the movies, spears are shown as a good way to hunt fish.
 However, in real life, it is more practical to make fish traps and leave them in the river as you build your temporary shelter.